 His courses hit on most problems people have

 Other than the Better Your Life Course, there are full-length Dating, Anxiety, Travel, and Connection courses.
-There’s also a Blogging course but it’s more of a resource list of podcast interviews he’s done and a couple random one-off videos/E-Books.
+There’s also a Blogging course, but part of is is just a resource list of podcast interviews he’s done and a couple random one-off videos/e-books.

-Plus, most people’s #1 desire if they didn’t have to worry about money is to travel the world (believe me, I’ve asked a bunch) and Mark offers some solid tips on how to do that on a budget.
+Plus, most people’s #1 desire if they didn’t have to worry about money is to travel the world (believe me, I’ve asked a bunch), and Mark offers some solid, comprehensive tips on how to do that on a budget based on his experiences.

 They are pretty good at giving you new insights and exercises that you haven’t heard before.
 And that’s saying something coming from someone who is a junkie for this topic.